Diffusion-based Frameworks for Unsupervised Speech Enhancement: Introduction

 An early line of work on this topic is that of Berné et al.~\cite{nortier2023unsupervised}, followed by~\cite{ayilo2024diffavse, sadeghi2025posterior}, where a score-based diffusion model trained on a clean-speech corpus is used as a generative prior for speech, while the acoustic noise prior is modeled as a Gaussian distribution with a \ac{NMF}-structured covariance.
 To perform SE, an iterative Expectation–Maximization (EM) procedure is implemented, where the E-step applies diffusion posterior sampling to estimate the clean speech, and the M-step updates the noise parameters.
 Such a methodology provides a task-agnostic pre-trained prior, which could be reused for different restoration tasks without retraining \cite{lemercier2025diffusion}.
 This approach is not limited to speech processing.
 In image restoration, for example, a diffusion model is trained on a clean image dataset and leveraged at inference together with optimized parametric operators modeling the degradation affecting the images \cite{daras2024survey}.
 For blind image deblurring, Chung et al.~\cite{chung2023parallel} train two diffusion models, one serving as a clean-image prior and the other as a deblurring-kernel prior.

-In the audio processing domain, similar ideas of using parallel diffusion models over both speech and acoustic noise have been proposed \cite{yemini2025diffusion, mariani2024multisource}.
-Yemini et al.~\cite{yemini2025diffusion} perform audio-visual speech separation in the presence of noise by training a diffusion model as a clean speech prior conditioned on lips video, and another diffusion model as an acoustic noise prior.
+In the audio processing domain, similar ideas of using parallel diffusion models over both speech and acoustic noise have been proposed \cite{11464305, mariani2024multisource}.
+Yemini et al.~\cite{11464305} perform audio-visual speech separation in the presence of noise by training a diffusion model as a clean speech prior conditioned on lips video, and another diffusion model as an acoustic noise prior.
 In the context of music source separation, Mariani et al.~\cite{mariani2024multisource} train separate diffusion models for each independent source, and accordingly perform diffusion posterior sampling at inference to estimate the sources.

 In the unsupervised diffusion-based SE works \cite{nortier2023unsupervised, ayilo2024diffavse, sadeghi2025posterior}, the sampled clean speech and the estimated noise parameters during inference must jointly reconstruct the observed noisy speech to ensure data consistency in the likelihood.
 Noticeably, while the clean speech is sampled from its posterior distribution during the E-step, the noise is not explicitly sampled from a posterior distribution.
-Instead, only the NMF parameters defining the noise covariance are estimated during the M-step.
-We argue that optimizing the noise parameters in the M-step, without explicitly reconstructing the noisy observation as the sum of the estimated clean speech and acoustic noise, may lead either to poor data consistency or to well-verified data consistency but poor speech estimates due to inaccurate acoustic noise modeling.
+Instead, only the NMF parameters defining the noise covariance are estimated during the M-step. {This avoids the need to handle the joint speech--noise posterior, but it also means that the noise signal itself is never explicitly reconstructed during inference.} We argue that optimizing the noise parameters in the M-step, without explicitly reconstructing the noisy observation as the sum of the estimated clean speech and acoustic noise, may lead either to poor data consistency or to well-verified data consistency but poor speech estimates due to inaccurate acoustic noise modeling.
 Besides, we hypothesize that modeling the acoustic noise with a more powerful model than NMF might improve SE.